 Archaeological Collection and Curation Committee (ACCC)

-SMU’s ACCC is charged with advising the Associate Vice President of Research and Dean of Graduate Studies on emerging developments in the Federal laws and State codes governing antiquities, drafting institutional statements and University policies for collections, and overseeing curation activities.
+SMU’s ACCC is charged with advising the Associate Provost of Research and Dean of Graduate Studies on emerging developments in the Federal laws and State codes governing antiquities, drafting institutional statements and University policies for collections, and overseeing curation activities.